 And this is somewhat selfish because the only way I win is with their help and continued support.

 Another big step we made last year was getting help in the areas we were weak one of which was our finances.
 We hired an outside CFO firm, AVL Growth, at the beginning of 2020 and it was the best thing we did.
 I probably could have avoided some of the earlier issues and challenges we had if they had been on board sooner.

 My best investment of the year was becoming 100% owner of BestSelf.
 While it did involve me taking on a significant amount of personal debt I only did so because I believed so strongly in the future of BestSelf & my team.
-Luckily I have people in my life that believe in me and I’m very grateful for them taking a chance on me
+Luckily I have people in my life who believe in me and I’m very grateful for them taking a chance on me

-Aside from this I’ve been diversifying into real-estate, stocks and crypto currencies.
+Aside from this, I’ve been diversifying into real estate, stocks, and cryptocurrencies.